 Zone Zero, sometimes referred to as the "Immediate Zone" is the area nearest your house, 0'-5', including the surfaces of the structure itself.
 There should be ZERO combustibles in this zone!
 Take steps to 'harden" your home with fire and ignition resistant materials and design!

 This zone extends 0'-5' from your house.
 It's the area closest to your house, including plants, decks, outdoor furniture, and the outside walls and coverings.
 This area is most vulnerable and should be more aggressively maintained for fire resistance.

-- Remove combustible outdoor furniture.
+- Remove combustible outdoor furniture, especially cushions.
 Replace with metal or non-combustible varieties.

 - Replace jute or natural fiber doormats with heavy rubber or metal grates.

 - Remove or relocate all combustible materials including garbage and recycling containers, lumber, trash, and patio accessories.